ig-perez/TbSET/readme.md

   - The third one is an FFN that processes the output of the second subblock.

 ## The configuration file
-All the hyperparameters and other variables values are managed from the `tbset.ini` configuration file.
-The current model was trained with the following values:
+The `tbset.ini` configuration file manages all hyperparameters and important variables values.
+These are the values I used to train the translator:
 ```
 [TRN_HYPERP]
 num_layers = 4